ttulttul/llm-diligence/README.md

 Contributions are welcome!
 Feel free to submit pull requests or open issues for new features or bug fixes.

+## Updates

+### April 10th, 2025 - Fixed up the test suite

+The test suite was severely lacking.
+With much help from `aider.chat`, we now have a solid set of unit tests and an integration test that pass with no warnings.

 ## License

 MIT License